 Boston - backstage pass for all three gigs Nov.
 1977

 Nov.
 15 Cleveland, Ohio Agora Ballroom This gig was sponsored by Cleveland's WMMS Radio as part of their Night Out series and was recorded by the station.
 It was broadcast in an edited form, probably a few days later, but exactly when is unknown.
 During Betcha Thought We Couldn’t Do It, John broke the head of his snare drum.
 At the conclusion of the song, he pretended to cry while yelling out what had happened.
 The head had to be replaced during his comic speech that followed.
 During the second half of the concert, one overzealous fan repeatedly yelled out at the top of his lungs for the band to play Knots.
 He finally got his wish by the first encore.
 A tape of the complete performance, recorded by a fan in the audience, also exists, showing that John actually sang during the blues intro to Excerpts from Octopus, although this was not part of the radio broadcast.
 Dr. Feelgood was scheduled to open but did not.
 Instead, a guitarist from Cincinnati named Sandy Nassan played in the support slot.
-For Nobody from this radio broadcast appears as a bonus track on the 2005 MISSING PIECE 35th anniversary CD reissue.
-The entire radio broadcast has now been officially released on the 2013 MEMORIES OF OLD DAYS compilation.
+The entire radio broadcast appeared officially on THE MISSING FACE released by Glass House in 2002.
+For Nobody from this radio broadcast also appeared as a bonus track on the 2005 MISSING PIECE 35th anniversary CD reissue.
+The entire broadcast was again officially released on the 2013 MEMORIES OF OLD DAYS compilation.

 Nov.
 17 Asbury Park, New Jersey Convention Centre - Paramount Theater The Paramount was a grand movie theater from the 1920’s.
 This was the first gig after Dr. Feelgood left the tour.
 Taking their place as openers was a funk/rock quintet called Law.
 Two separate fans have recalled that the show was not well attended, possibly due to a bad rainstorm that took place on that day.
 A fan at the show had some sort of big, home-made green flag, possibly with a MISSING PIECE design, and John ended up with this flag, waving it around the stage.
 Reportedly, much of this tourist town was shut down for the upcoming winter and even the roadies were forced to stay in a run-down hotel and had trouble finding a decent restaurant.
 Originally, the band planned on performing at the Capitol Theater in Passaic, New Jersey before switching to Asbury Park.